alfredomartinezjr/wosostats/resources/how-to-log-stats.md

     * The R code I have written is able to use some logic to figure out, based on values around it, what that “blank” value should be.
 For example, if a defending player was pressuring an opponent, you can just leave her location as the “-” value.
 The R code that this Excel file will run through will take the location of the possessing player and use that to figure out the location of the defensive action.
 If the match was properly logged (and if the code doesn't run into a bug), these logical checks in the R code will fill in these values for you.
 This saves you hours.
   * **Why does this process take so long?**
     * Logging each action in chronological order unfortunately takes a while, but this is the fastest process I’ve been able to create that can return mountains of data.
 It takes close to half a day to log an entire match, but you could spend days, or even longer, poring through the data.
 I could make this process shorter by getting rid of things like location data or special types of passes, but then we’d lose out on valuable data that I really don't yet know how to log otherwise.
 I hope to explore some ideas on how to make this faster, and ideas are welcome.
+    * **Why not log in location data for everything?**
+    * Logging location data increases that amount of time it takes to log a match by about 50%.
+I believe it's better to get rich data without location data for 30 matches, and then add that location data later as part of a separate project, than to take longer to get those 30 matches done in the first place.
+It's just a matter of priorities.
+Besides, as the columns for location data are still there, it should be simple to go back and add location data for any match.